x4dx65/SpeedReader/README.md

 ## Update

-For the latest version visit: https://github.com/brave/speedreader-paper-materials
+For the latest version and the dataset visit: https://github.com/brave/speedreader-paper-materials

 ## Dataset Structure